scottwater/splitbackspace/site/posts/retk1800-mm.md

 To put your PCB in bootloader mode, unplug it, then hold ESC while plugging it back in[^bootloader].
 From there, you can use QMK toolbox to flash the new bin file onto your keyboard.

 Usually, this is all you need to do to VIA enable a PCB.
-However, since Retk1800 is not officially in VIA yet, you will need to go into the VIA design tab and add the JSON file.
+However, since Retk1800 is not officially in VIA yet, you will need to go into the VIA design tab and add the Retk1800.json layout file (also available in the CannonKeys discord server).

 At this time, VIA does not remember custom the JSON file settings.
 So anytime you open VIA or unplug your keyboard, you will need to re-add the JSON file.